openshift-labs/learn-katacoda/middleware/middleware-spring-boot/spring-messaging/02-create-message-listeners.md

 The `@JmsListener` annotation is what sets this class up for JMS Message handling.
 We're essentially creating a binding: whenever a message of type `Fruit` is sent to the target Queue (called a `destination` here) this method will be called by Spring for processing.
 Spring will attempt to deserialize the message to an object and then pass that object to our method here.

-The `"${queue.fruit}"` String in the destination utilizes the Spring Expression Language to allow parameterization of Queue names.
+The `"${queue.fruits}"` String in the destination utilizes the Spring Expression Language to allow parameterization of Queue names.
 This allows us to place the name of the Queue in our `.properties` files which can change between environments without the need for a code change.
 You can see the properties for local running by opening the ``src/main/resources/application.properties``{{open}} file.

 There also exists a second annotation parameter, `connectionFactory`, that we can use if we have a custom `ConnectionFactory` Bean but we don't use that here because we are defaulting to use the `ConnectionFactory` Spring Boot automatically creates.